 In most cases, ticks begin transmitting the Lyme disease spirochete only after 36 to 48 hours of attachment, however the precise minimum time is not known.
 Removing a tick within 24 to 48 hours can reduce your chance of contracting Lyme disease.
 The following tips are important for self-inspection:

-- Nymph ticks are very small and may resemble freckles or scabs.
+- Nymph ticks are very small and may resemble poppy seeds, freckles, or scabs.
 Adult ticks may resemble raisins.

 - People spending time in tick-infested locations should inspect themselves several times a day, including at bedtime.

 - Check non-exposed areas, such as the back of the knee, as well as exposed areas.
 Someone else should check the scalp, back of the neck, and other difficult to reach areas.
 Parents should check children.

 - After coming from outdoors, take a shower.
 It may help wash off unattached ticks, gives you an opportunity for a complete tick check, and will remove any remaining DEET.

 - Check clothing as well as skin.
 A tick on clothes can be hidden in folds or creases.

 If an attached tick is discovered, there is no reason to panic.
 A very small percentage of ticks are actually infected (between 1% to 5% even in areas where Lyme disease is prevalent), and not everyone who is bitten by a tick will get Lyme disease.

 Do not put a hot match to the tick or try to smother it with petroleum jelly, nail polish, or other substances.
 This only prolongs exposure time and may cause the tick to eject the Lyme spirochete into the body.

 The following is the safest and most effective way to remove an attached tick:

 - Grasp the tick's mouth area with clean, fine-tipped tweezers as close to the skin as possible.
 (Take care not to handle it with bare fingers as this can also spread infection.)